 The Untwist: Tychus betrays Raynor.
 The hints are so obvious you'd have to be blind to not see them, and they're so obvious you'd think they're red herrings.

-Mengsk case is probably justified in the sense that he wanted Raynor alive in hopes that he would assemble the Xel'Naga artifact in deal with Kerrigan, while hoping he could whether any damage he caused in the mean time.
-Kerrigan goes fulls swing back her old threat in Heart of the Swarm.
+Mengsk's case is probably justified in that years of ruling the Dominion have made him more complacent as well as the sense that he wanted Raynor alive in hopes that he would assemble the Xel'Naga artifact to deal with Kerrigan, while hoping he could control any damage Raynor caused in the meantime.
+Kerrigan goes full swing back to her old threat level in Heart of the Swarm.